openshift-service-mesh/sail-operator/docs/ossm/ossm2-vs-ossm3.md

 In Istio, gateways are used to manage traffic entering (ingress) and exiting (egress) the mesh.
 While by default, OpenShift Service Mesh 2 deployed and managed an Ingress Gateway and an Egress Gateway with the service mesh control plane, configured in the `ServiceMeshControlPlane` resource, the OpenShift Service Mesh 3 operator will no longer create or manage gateways.

-In OpenShift Service Mesh 3, gateways are created and managed independent of the operator and control plane using gateway injection or Kubernetes Gateway API resources, both of which provide much greater flexibility than was possible with the ServiceMeshControlPlane.
-This allows the gateways to be customized for a set of applications, deployed and managed with the same lifecycle as their corresponding applications.
+In OpenShift Service Mesh 3, gateways are created and managed independent of the operator and control plane using gateway injection.
+This provides much greater flexibility than was possible with the `ServiceMeshControlPlane` resource and ensures that gateways can be fully customized and managed as part of a GitOps pipeline.
+This allows the gateways deployed and managed alongside their applications with the same lifecycle.

 This change was made because, as a good practice, gateways are better managed together with their corresponding workloads than with the service mesh control plane.
 This change also means starting with a gateway configuration that can expand over time to meet the more robust needs of a production environment, which was not possible with the default gateways in OpenShift Service Mesh 2.